GeronimoSmeebl/Mining/README.md

 	* Mines ore vein(s) to completion.
 	* Add the script to your Scripts folder in your RE (Razor Enhanced) directory and add the script in RE under the scripting section to use.

-	* __The script is not perfect and has some edge case imperfections; the stop button can sometimes stop it from working, necessitating restarting the script.__
+	* __The script is not perfect and has some edge case issues; the stop button can sometimes stop it from working, necessitating restarting the script.
+See the Known Bugs section for more information.__
-	* __If it starts to misbehave I recommend closing the script via the close button at the top right or via the RE scripting menu stop button.__
 	* __I am happy to improve this script to the best of my ability.
 Please PM me (Geronimo Smeebl) if you have any problems or suggestions.__

 * BUTTONS: